Sheffield Vegan Food A-Z

 The ‘N’ was another letter where it was hard to choose!
 But I think Nam Song wins because of it’s unique, colourful decor and proper Vietnamese dishes.
 If you don’t fancy sitting on the floor, make sure to explicity ask for a table with chairs, because dining on cushions instead of chairs is part of the experience here.
 It may also not be the best place for those who cannot handle spiciness.
 Either way, the food is amazing!
 The chefs at Nam Song don’t shy away from a generous amount of garlic, which is a good thing in my eyes.
 The flavourful food is the reason this restaurant is one of my go-to’s for celebrations or date nights.

 Not your thing?
-Try another ‘N’: Nether Edge Pizza Company – thin crust pizza’s with plenty of toppings, especially good on Tuesday and Wednesday when you get every 3rd pizza for free.
+Try another ‘N’: Nether Edge Pizza Company – thin crust pizza’s with plenty of toppings, especially good on Wednesdays when you get every 3rd pizza for free.
 The vegan artichoke is my regular order.

 O – The Old Workshop